SSHFS: Mount Remote File Systems on Linux & Windows

 Conclusion

-SSHFS provides a secure way to mount a remote folder to a local machine.
+SSHFS provides a secure way to mount a remote directory to a local machine.
 The connection uses the SSH file transfer protocol for each transferred file, ensuring secure communication between two points.

 An alternative way to transfer files via SSH is through remote sync.
-Check out our guide: How to Transfer Files with Rsync and see which method works best for you.
+Check out our guide, How to Transfer Files with Rsync, and see which method suits you best.

 Was this article helpful?